 Instruct the participants to place their hands on the anterior superior iliac spine with their eyes open/closed.
 Consider the unstable ankle side as the support leg.
 Fully extend their knee joint, and bend the knee of their non-supporting leg by approximately 30°.
 Allow the participants to remain standing stably for 10 s.
 Repeat the procedure thrice for each visual condition.

-LOS
+Limit of stability

 Instruct the participants to maintain their COG in the central area.
 Upon hearing the ring, lean their body and shift their COG quickly into the targeted frame in the screen.
 Instruct the participants to remain steady for 10 s.
 Complete the eight directional shifting of their COG (forward, forward-right, right, right-backward, backward, backward-left, left, and left-forward).